-Plain and simple the best team ever!
-They would have beaten some nfl teams that year
+Plain and simple, the best team ever!
+They would have beaten some NFL teams that year.

 Look at the stats and look at the film.
 No team is even close.

-All star team.
-Record number of first round picks
+All-Star team.
+Record number of first-round picks.

 Greatest ever.
 Best ever.
 No debate.

-Great to see a class act like Coach Stallings and his team win the title.
+It's great to see a class act like Coach Stallings and his team win the title.

 The only reason the Huskies had to share a portion of the championship instead of getting to claim it all themselves is East Coast Bias.
 More people live there, and since people often tend to emotionally elevate things that are geographically closer to them (despite what they say), Miami got more Associated Press votes.
 The Coaches Poll, aka the people who know what they're talking about, knew the Dawgs were way better and had them at the top.
 Retrospectively, just about everyone has the Huskies as one of the best teams ever.
 Here they are at number 5 where the '91 Miami team isn't in the top 50.